 "Oh.
 I guess you're right."
 Green swung the machete through the air, making cutting motions.
 Abruptly he dropped it.

 "Nothing," said Green.
 He was trembling.
 "It's just..."

-Green nodded.
+"Oh," Green said.
 "Yeah.
-Yeah, I was just thinking...that maybe that was what he used to kill her.
-Paula."
+I was just thinking...that maybe that was what he used to kill her.
+Paula, I mean."

 Abe reached over and put a hand on the man's shoulder.
 "It's okay," he said.
-But was it really? he wondered.
 There were never any good words for this sort of thing.